-Determining which system is best for you will depend on your budget, your growing space, and how many plants you want to cultivate.
-A simple 5 gallon growth module is great for hobby growers looking to get start with DWC hydroponics.
+Determining which DWC system is best for you will depend on your budget, your growing space, and how many plants you want to grow.
+A simple 5 gallon growth module is great for hobby growers looking to get started with DWC hydroponics.
 If you want to grow huge, high yielding plants, however, larger growth modules like the 35 gallon growth module will allow for bigger plants.

 Also consider how many plants you want to grow.
 If you are planning on growing in a small grow tent or spare bedroom indoors, 1-10 plants is probably plenty.
 If you are outfitting a commercial greenhouse or warehouse, larger systems that can house 30-40 plants will be a more efficient use of space.

 Hobby growers with a smaller budget can see huge yields with just a simple 5-gallon bucket system, like one of these ones from Active Aqua.
 You can get an incredible DWC hydroponic system for 8 plants for under $200!